 The improvement in values and increase in quantity of ore found as depth increased shows the probability of the vein filling with ore within the next 100 feet or 200 feet at most, and developing into a mine of commercial value.
-The rhyolite-dioryte contact is a favorable one, particularly for the finding of the copperlead ore indicated in the upper work so far done.
-To me there appears to be good promise in further development of this vein by sinking the shaft to the 400 foot level and by drifting on the vein from this level.
-Of course if there is marked improvement that I expect above this level to encourage drifting it would be worth while to drift some above the 400 level, but I should recommend plans being made to start sinking at once with the intention of pushing through to the 400 level.
+The ryholitedioryte contact is a favorable one, paritucalary for the finding of the copper-lead ore indicated in the upper work so far done.
+To me there appears to be agood promise in further development of this vein by sinking the shaft to the 400 foot level and by drifting on the vein from this level. of course if there is marked improvement that I expect above this level to encourage drifting it would be worth while to drift some above the 400 level, but I should recomend plans being made to start sinking at once with the intention of pushing through to the 400 level.

-To do this work would require a small gasoline hoist of about 18 to 25 H.P.; a small compressor to be belted to the hoist, and of capacity to run one jackhammer drill; a Jackhammer drill and drill steel; suitable gasoline sinking pump; other necessary tools, pipe and ventilating fan.
+To do this work would require a small gasoline choist of about 18 to 25 H. P., a small compressor to be belted to the hoist, and of capacity to run a jackhammer drill: a jackhammer drill and drill steel: suitable gasoline sinking pump; other necessary tools, pipe and ventilating fan.

-The showing is very faborable to me and I can recommend the work outlined as a good mining speculation, with first rate prospect of making into a substantial investment.
+The showing is very favorable to me and I can recommend the work outlined as a good mining speculation, with first rate prospect of making into a substantial investment.
 In the event that the future of the property should call for treatment locally in a concentrating plant all necessary water can be obtained within a short distance, and in all probability will be developed in the mine workings itself.

-A. S. HASKELL
+(Signed) A. S. Haskell.